 As discussed in Note 8, certain investments, consisting primarily of mutual funds, are held in trust and investment accounts and are reported at fair value.
-Holding period gains and losses are included within other noninterest income on the Consolidated Statements of Income and the balance of these investments, totaling \$98, is included in Other Assets on the accompanying Consolidated Balance Sheets as of December 31, 2017.
+Holding period gains and losses are included within Noninterest Income on the Consolidated Statements of Income and the balance of these investments, totaling \$70, is included in Other Assets on the accompanying Consolidated Balance Sheets as of December 31, 2018.